Statistikk innhold

 From 2012 we began to exclude sales of new dwellings.
 This is between 1-3 per cent of the observations.

-FINN.no cooperates with most important real estate agencies in Norway.
-Property Value (Eiendomsverdi) prepares monthly price statistics for Property Norway (Eiendom Norge) based on data for FINN.no.
+FINN.no cooperates with the most important real estate agencies in Norway.
+Real Estate Value (Eiendomsverdi) prepares monthly price statistics for Real Estate Norway (Eiendom Norge) based on data for FINN.no.

 FINN.no sends electronic reports of their sales monthly.